ThomasRichterISH/TrainingPWA/docs/guides/reusable-forms.md

 > **Note:** To understand this documentation, a basic understanding of [Formly](./formly.md) is required.

-## The Field Library Service
+## The Field Library

-To enable working with reusable form configurations, the `FieldLibraryService` is an integral part of the PWA.
+To enable working with reusable form configurations, the `FieldLibrary` is an integral part of the PWA.
 It can be injected anywhere you need to work with formly and provides a simple interface with which to retrieve standard `FormlyFieldConfig`s.

 ### Retrieving Configurations